 "If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
 I see my life in terms of music....
 I get most joy in life out of music."
 Albert Einstein (1879-1955)

 Emma Joleen holds graduate degrees from the prestigious “Queensland Conservatorium of Music,” Griffith University, Australia.
-As a voice major student, Emma studied classical voice and performance with Margreta Elkins AM, Margaret Schindler, Joseph Ward OBE and had the privilege of taking masterclasses with Dame Joan Sutherland and Harry Coghill, as well as classical vocal pedagogy with Adele Nisbet.
+As a voice major student, Emma studied classical voice and performance with Margreta Elkins AM, Margaret Schindler, Joseph Ward OBE and had the privilege of participating in masterclasses singing with Dame Joan Sutherland and Harry Coghill, as well as classical vocal pedagogy with Adele Nisbet.
 Furthermore, Emma studied contemporary, legit and jazz voice as well as contemporary vocal pedagogy with Irene Bartlett.
 Emma also worked extensively with repetiteurs Rita Miles and John Woods for performances and concerts.
 During her time at the Queensland Conservatorium, Emma studied German, French and Italian phonetics with Elke Hughes (Niedermuller) and Theresa Desmarchelier, advanced Eurhythmics movement with Anna McSweeney and Suzuki Theatre with OZFRANK Theatre founding directors, John Nobbs and Jacqui Carroll.
 Emma was also trained in Accent Method Breathing led by Speech Pathologist and Opera Singer, Ron Morris, as well as singing masterclasses with Janice Chapman.
-During Emma's time in the USA, Emma has worked with Seth Riggs during his Summer Camps as a Singing Teacher and also with his Master Teacher Associates of the Seth Riggs Vocal Method.
+During Emma's time in the USA, Emma has worked with Seth Riggs during his Summer Camps as a Singing Teacher Assistant and also with his Master Teacher Associates of the Seth Riggs Vocal Method.
 Emma also worked with Brett Manning in Nashville mastering the 'mix' method.
-Emma graduated from courses in the Theatre, Film and Television Acting Diploma at The Actors Workshop, Brisbane, Queensland, Australia, which were led by Master Teacher and Award Winning Coach, Lyn Kidd, Rob Doran, Rowena Balos, Mungo Mackay, Troy Mackinder and Jason King.
-Emma furthered her professional career by completing a Bachelor of Education specialising in Music, particularly Kodaly, Orff/Schulwerk Music Education and Musicianship with Dr James Cuskelly & Judith Johnson at The University of Queensland, Australia.
-Emma Joleen maintains full member registration with the Queensland College of Teachers and the Teachers Quality Institute Australia, these are Government authorities that regulate, enhance and ensure the teaching profession in Australia adheres to professional standards of conduct.
+Emma graduated from courses in the Theatre, Film and Television Diploma at The Actors Workshop, led by Master Teacher and Award Winning Educator, Lyn Kidd, Rob Doran, Rowena Balos, Mungo Mackay, Troy Mackinder and Jason King.
+Emma furthered her professional career by completing her Education degrees specialising in Music, particularly Kodaly Musicianship under the tutelage of Dr James Cuskelly & Dr Judith Johnson at The University of Queensland, Australia.
+Emma Joleen maintains full member registration with the Queensland College of Teachers and the Teachers Quality Institute of Australia, these are Government authorities that regulate, enhance and ensure the teaching profession in Australia adheres to professional standards of conduct.
 Emma continues to maintain a professional performance and teaching career.